Pyrite-X/Pyrite/guides/setting-up.md

 <br>

-## **2. Set the action for Phishing list matches!**
+## **2. Set the action for Bot list matches!**

-As the primary feature of Pyrite, it is important that you set what should happen when people who have usernames which match the names of a bot in the bot (phishing) list.
+As the primary feature of Pyrite, it is important that you set what should happen when people who have usernames which match the names of a bot in the bot list.

-This can be set through the `/config phish_list` slash command, and you will need to set the `action` option.
+This can be set through the `/config bot_list` slash command, and you will need to set the `action` option.

 There are a few options available, which are:
 - Logging the match